Oct 7, 2021

 Alberta Driver’s License Renewal For Out Of Province Drivers

-If you are a new resident to Alberta, you will be required to get an Alberta driver’s license.
-The process for closing out the out of province license requires the province to notify your home/ previous province you have applied for an Alberta driver’s license.
+If you are a new resident of Alberta, you will be required to get an Alberta driver’s license.
+The process for closing out the out of province license requires the province to notify your previous province you have applied for an Alberta driver’s license.
 This will cost an additional $7.35 on top of the usual renewal fee.

 How Much Does Alberta Driver’s License Renewal Cost?